Published:

 TWINT QR code

 A TWINT QR sticker at your stall enables payments directly via the customer's TWINT app.
 The fee for the basic QR sticker is 1.3 % of the transaction amount — with no monthly fixed costs.
-Alternatively, TWINT runs via your PSP, in which case their TWINT conditions apply (e.g. 1.25 % + EUR 0.18 under Payrexx Standard or 1.30 % + EUR 0.30 with Payrexx Free).
+Alternatively, TWINT runs via your PSP, in which case their TWINT conditions apply (e.g. 1.25 % + EUR 0.18 with Payrexx Standard or 1.30 % + EUR 0.30 with Payrexx Free).

 The key to the combined solution: the on-site payment method should run via the same PSP as your online shop.
 Then all transactions flow into one Dashboard, and you receive a consolidated statement.
 When choosing, make sure that the PSP supports both online payments and physical payments (terminal or Tap to Pay).